hcoles/pitest-site/pages/aggregating_tests_across_modules.markdown

 ## Writing a custom aggregation tool

 The PIT Test tool comes with a module called pitest-aggregator.
 This package has a class called `org.pitest.aggregate.ReportAggregator.Builder`.
-This class can be used to programmatically build up an aggregation of reports in order to output a single report across the total system.
+This class can be used to programmatically build up an aggregation of reports to output a single report across the total system.

 ```java
 ReportAggregator.Builder raBuilder = ReportAggregator.builder();